Rock 'n' Roll (John Lennon album): Cover art

 Lennon planned to use some of his childhood drawings for the cover of his oldies album, and production had already begun when Lennon switched gears, so the artwork was used instead for Walls and Bridges.
-In September 1974, May Pang attended the first Beatlefest convention at Lennon's behest, and met Jürgen Vollmer, an old friend of the Beatles from Hamburg, Germany, who had photographed the band from their Hamburg days.
+In September 1974, May Pang attended the first Beatlefest convention at his behest and met Jürgen Vollmer, an old friend of the Beatles from Hamburg, Germany, who had photographed the band during their Hamburg days.
 He was selling some striking portraits, and Pang immediately phoned Lennon to tell him of her find.
 Reuniting with Vollmer in New York, Lennon chose one of his photos for the album's cover.
-The photo depicts Lennon in a doorway with three blurry figures walking past him in the foreground.
-Those figures are George Harrison, Stuart Sutcliffe and Paul McCartney.
+The photo depicts Lennon in a doorway with three blurry figures walking past him in the foreground: George Harrison, Stuart Sutcliffe, and Paul McCartney.
 It was taken at 22 Wohlwillstraße in Hamburg.

-The album's working title had been Oldies But Mouldies; no official title had been chosen until Lennon saw the neon sign prepared as cover art by John Uomoto, with Lennon's name and the words "ROCK 'N' ROLL" beneath.
+The album's working title had been Oldies But Mouldies; no official title had been chosen until Lennon saw the neon sign prepared as cover art by John Uomoto, with Lennon's name and the words ROCK 'N' ROLL beneath.
 This struck Lennon in a positive way, and it became the album title.